We independently select featured hotels and may earn a commission if you book through the links below.

 Shore House at The Del: Seaside Residences with Elevated Amenities

 Opened in 2022, Shore House is the newest addition to Hotel del Coronado and operates as a separate LXR Hotels & Resorts property.
-This private neighborhood boasts modern coastal design and residential-style accommodations, many of which feature full kitchens.
-Guests enjoy an exclusive ocean-view pool, indoor-outdoor social spaces, a bistro, and their own dedicated entrance—plus full access to the main resort’s amenities.
+It has a modern coastal feel that’s very different from the rest of the resort, with residential-style accommodations, many featuring full kitchens with washer/dryers.

 Best For